 The balance attack studied by the Luxembourger and Norwegian researchers doesn’t expend resources or rely on intermediate channels, said Nowostawski.
 The attack is also an error-message-reading algorithm that probes channels, but supposedly on a larger and faster scale that reduces new channel openings, fund lock-up time and contact with the bitcoin blockchain.

-Benedikt Bünz, a Stanford University Applied Cryptography Group researcher who has partnered with cryptocurrency tracing company Chainalysis on blockchain research studies, called the papers important to privacy in cryptocurrencies.
+Benedikt Bünz, a Stanford University Applied Cryptography Group researcher, called the papers important to privacy in cryptocurrencies.

 “For strong and good privacy, cryptographic solutions such as zero-knowledge proofs and confidential transactions are needed,” said Bünz.
 Zero-knowledge proofs, a cryptographic structure, could facilitate payments that don’t leave traces of information behind with another party.